Dr Hendrik Meyer-Ohle

 Graduate Student Supervision

 I am supervising research students writing their theses on topics of Japanese business and economy.
-If you are interested in graduate studies at the Department of Japanese Studies at NUS visit our our departmental homepage for more information on programs and scholarships.
+If you are interested in graduate studies at the Department of Japanese Studies at NUS, please visit the departmental homepage for more information on programs and scholarships.

 Internationalization of Human Resources and Diversity in Japanese Companies

 Japanese companies have begun to systematically recruit foreign employees into their operations in Japan.
 I am investigating this new trend under the issues of international human resources management, workplace diversity, migration brokerage and international talent mobility.
-This project is being conducted in collaboration with Harald Conrad from the University of Sheffield.
+This project is being conducted in collaboration with Harald Conrad from Dusseldorf University.

 Shopping Centers as Places of Marketing and Consumption